12masta/couponfollowautomation/README.md

-# Test automation boilerplate
+# Coupon Follow

 ## How to build

-In case when you don't have installed maven on your hardware please don't install anything, just use maven wrapper.
+In case when you don't have installed maven please don't install anything, just use maven wrapper.

 ### Maven

-To build whole project, install dependencies, run tests etc execute in command line from root directory:
+To build project and run tests execute following command in terminal for project root directory:

     mvn clean test

 ### Maven wrapper

-To build whole project, install dependencies, run tests etc execute in command line from root directory:
+To build project and run tests execute following command in terminal for project root directory

     ./mvnw clean test

+## Structure

+You will find tests under:

+    couponfollowautomation/tests/src/test/groovy/com/szkolqa/couponfollowautomation/coupon/CouponSpec.groovy

+and

+    couponfollowautomation/tests/src/test/groovy/com/szkolqa/couponfollowautomation/search/SearchSpec.groovy

 ## Reporting